-- Office Languages: select languages to force installation of specific language packs
+- Office Languages: select languages to force the installation of specific language packs;

 - Product key: input Office 2016 MAK key (if applicable)

 Tip.
-To configure deployment configuration options of Office installation package you can use Office Customization Tool (OCT) from Office 2016 Deployment Tool.
-Using OCT, you can create a special update file with installation settings (.MSP), which will be automatically applied during Office 2016 installation.
+To configure deployment configuration options of Office installation package you can use the Office Customization Tool (OCT) from Office 2016 Deployment Tool.
+You can use OCT to create a special update file with installation settings (.MSP), which will be automatically applied during Office 2016 installation.
 MDT allows direct access to the OCT wizard.
 Press Office Customization Tool button and configure which components and features of Office should be installed during deployment.
 Generated MSP file is automatically saved in directory Updates of the Office 2016 source directory on MDT share.

-Also you can change quiet install Command line to use specific customization package:
+Also, you can change the quiet install Command line to use specific customization package:

 Next we need to create a new task sequence that will be used to deploy Office 2016 via MDT.
 To do this, expand Task Sequences and in context menu select New Task Sequence.

 Input Task sequence ID (Office2016x86) and Task sequence name (MS Office 2016 Pro Plus x86).

 From the dropdown menu select Custom Sequence and click on Next.

 Check your Settings, click Next and Finish to create the Task Sequence.

 In the right pane of Task Sequence you will see a new task named MS Office 2016 Pro Plus x86.